 Automatic Stay Exceptions

 The automatic stay does not apply to all types of debts and collection activities.
-A list of some of these automatic stay exceptions are below, for a more complete list see bankruptcy 11 USC §362 or contact a Tampa bankruptcy lawyer.
+A list of some of these automatic stay exceptions is below, for a more complete list see bankruptcy 11 USC §362 or contact a Tampa bankruptcy lawyer.

 - Family support obligations: Many different forms of family support obligations will qualify for an automatic stay exception.
 For instance, child support payments and child custody cases are all exempt from the stay.

 - Criminal court cases: The automatic stay will not delay or cancel the beginning or continuation of a criminal case.
 Bankruptcy is intended to address a debtor’s financial distress, not criminal activity.
-However, if the criminal prosecution is primarily based on debt collection the automatic stay may be placed on the criminal case.
+However, if the criminal prosecution is primarily based on debt collection, the automatic stay may be placed on the criminal case.
 For instance, if the criminal prosecution is based on the debtor writing a bad check the bankruptcy stay may be enforced in the criminal case.
 See In Re Dovell.

-- Tax bills: Demands for tax returns, and for payment of taxes are eligible for an automatic stay exception.
-However, tax liens that would attach to property of the bankruptcy estate will not take effect unless the debt is ineligible for a discharge and the property is transferred out of the estate or revested in the debtor.
+- Tax bills: Demands for tax returns, and payment of taxes are eligible for an automatic stay exception.
+However, tax liens that would attach to the property of the bankruptcy estate will not take effect unless the debt is ineligible for a discharge and the property is transferred out of the estate or revested in the debtor.

 - License suspension: The automatic stay will not prevent the debtor from attempting to reinstate a driver’s license that was suspended for reasons related to debt collection.
 However, license suspensions related to criminal proceedings will not be stayed subject to the automatic stay.
 See In Re Games.